kstenerud/concise-encoding/ce-structure.md

 #### Automatic Rejection

-The codec must allow the user to control whether the decoder automatically halts processing after it encounters or produces an `@na` event, with a default of true.
+The codec must allow the user to control whether the decoder automatically halts processing after it encounters an `@na` event, with a default of true.

-#### Key Collision Behavior

-The codec must allow the user to control whether a duplicate key is treated as a structural error (which halts procesing) or a data error (which replaces the data event with an `@na` event).

 ### Mitigations: Application Guidelines